Tips for Feeding Sick Dogs and Cats

 Some diabetic pets benefit from diets that are high in protein and low in carbohydrates, similar to the Atkins Diet for humans.
 Many diabetic pets also benefit from diets high in dietary fiber.
 Fiber prevents blood glucose levels from surging shortly after eating, and fiber also helps pets produce short-chain fatty acids that are used by the liver to control blood sugar levels.
 If your diabetic pet has hyperlipidemia (high blood lipids or fats), he or she will benefit from a diet with fats below 10-12% of their total diet.

 We recommend that all pets with diabetes receive antioxidants and Omega 3 fatty acids, such as those in Super VitaChews for Dogs and Soft VitaChews for Cats.
-If your pet prefers a powdered supplement, we recommend Be Well for Dogs or Be Well for Cats, which contain antioxidants.
+If your pet prefers a powdered supplement, we recommend Be Well for Dogs which contains antioxidants.

 Dilated (swollen) cardiomyopathy (heart muscle disease) is a condition where the heart is large but the walls are thin and flabby so that the heart does not contract efficiently.
 This condition often leads to a heart that is overworked and a pet that dies of heart failure.